 The above painting shows podocytes with foot processes extending along the glomerular basement membrane of neighboring capillary loops.
 Effacement of podocyte foot processes occurs in primary podocytopathies, including minimal change disease (see electron photomicrograph below).

-Minimal change disease is the most common etiology of idiopathic nephrotic syndrome in children and is the third most common cause in adults, after focal segmental glomerulosclerosis and membranous glomerulopathy.
+Minimal change disease (MCD) is the most common etiology of idiopathic nephrotic syndrome in children and is the third most common cause in adults, after focal segmental glomerulosclerosis and membranous glomerulopathy.
 A majority of cases are “primary”, require no additional workup, and are due to a circulating permeability factor.
 Several possible secondary causes have also been identified.
 Although these are rare, these should be considered in patients with steroid resistance or an atypical clinical course.
-Secondary causes of minimal change disease include autoimmune diseases, medications, cancers, infections, atopic reactions, and other etiologies.
+Secondary causes of minimal disease include autoimmune diseases, medications, cancers, infections, atopic reactions, and other etiologies.

 Lupus podocytopathy is the most common autoimmune etiology of minimal change disease (Bomback 2016).
 It is seen in 1-2% of biopsies in patients with systemic lupus erythematosus.
-It is diagnosed clinically by meeting clinical criteria for lupus (established by the American College of Rheumatology), the presence of nephrotic syndrome, and severe to global podocyte foot process effacement.
+It’s diagnosed clinically by meeting clinical criteria for lupus (established by the American College of Rheumatology), the presence of nephrotic syndrome, and severe to global podocyte foot process effacement.
 It can be seen with negative immunofluorescence, or with mesangial immune deposition, which can be accompanied by mesangial proliferation on light microscopy (Bomback 2016).
 Therefore, it can be seen without a diagnosis of lupus nephritis, with minimal mesangial lupus nephritis (class I lupus nephritis), or with mesangial proliferative lupus nephritis (class II lupus nephritis).
 Other autoimmune diseases less commonly associated with podocytopathies include sclerosing cholangitis, myasthenia gravis, Guillain-Barre syndrome, and dermatitis herpetiformis (Glassock 2003).

 Infections are additional, rare potential secondary causes of minimal change disease.
 These include HIV, tuberculosis, syphilis, schistosomiasis, and hydatid disease due to echinococcal infection.
 An infectious etiology can be established when treatment of the underlying infection leads to resolution of proteinuria.
-While secondary etiologies of minimal change disease overall are uncommon, they can be considered in cases of prolonged nephrotic syndrome, steroid resistance, or recurrent disease.
+While secondary etiologies of minimal disease overall are uncommon, they can be considered in cases of prolonged nephrotic syndrome, steroid resistance, or recurrent disease.
 In these cases, treatment of the underlying condition may be critical and lead to resolution of proteinuria.

 Podocyte foot process effacement in a case of minimal change disease.